John Christian Elden

-John Christian Elden (born 2 July 1967) is a Norwegian lawyer and politician for the Conservative Party.
-Both his father, John Elden, and his great-uncle, O.C.
-Gundersen, were lawyers.
-Elden has been a defender in a number of high-profile criminal cases.
+John Christian Elden (born 2 July 1967) is a Norwegian politician for the Conservative Party, reputation management consultant and lawyer.
+In 2024 Norwegian media reported that he had been hired as a representative of self-styled shaman Durek Verrett to engage in reputation management on Verrett's behalf.

 Politics

 Elden was chairman of Ullern Unge Høyre in 1981, chair of the Oslo Gymnasium Committee, chairman of the Norwegian Student Societyin 1987 and chair of the Student Council in Oslo in 1990.
 He was a member of oslo city council for the Conservative Party from 1988 to 1991.
 From 2007 to 2010 he was a member of the Vestre Aker district committee.
 From 2011 to 2013 he was a councillor in the City of Oslo.
 From 2013 to 2017 he was the Conservative Party's sixth deputy representative to the Storting from Oslo and met two days in the autumn of 2015.
 From 2017 to 2021 he was the Conservative Party's eighth deputy representative in Oslo.